Green0x0y/WebApplicationTrips/README.md

 # Travel Agency Web Application

 This project is an online platform for a travel agency where users can book various trips and also give their feedback.
-In addition, the platform has an administrative account that allows full management of all user accounts.
+In addition, the platform has an administrative account that allows full management of all users' accounts.
 The management account allows editing trips and introducing new offers to the users.

 ![MainPage2](https://user-images.githubusercontent.com/66325429/226611652-5aead89e-f086-437c-ae7a-92cf944b9d98.png)